10 Wonderful Things to See in Würzburg Germany (Travel Guide)

 The green markets focus on fresh produce like local vegetables and fruits that are in season and even flowers.
 During our visit there were also some food stands as well as local crafts and pottery.

-This was really fun to explore and the Green Market runs on every day with an exception of Sunday, Monday, & Thursday so it’s easy to plan a visit.
+This was really fun to explore and the Green Market runs on every day except Sunday, Monday, & Thursday so it’s easy to plan a visit.

 Here are the hours: